Amanda-Avilla/amanda_palindrome/README.md

 # AmandaPalindrome
-amanda_palindrome is a sample Ruby in Learn Enough Ruby to Be Dangerous by Michael Hartl.
+amanda_palindrome is a sample Ruby in https://www.learnenough.com/course/learn_enough_ruby by Michael Hartl.

 ## Installation